ripon83/Engineering-With-C/matrix/README.md

 ## List of programs

-Most of the problems have two solutions:
+**Most of the problems have two solutions**:
 	- Solution with convnetional two-dimensional representation.
 For instance, mat[5][10]
 	- Solution with one-dimensional representation for the matrix.
 It requires conversion of one-dimensional to two-dimensional representation.
 We demonstrates hot to represent the 2D array (matrix) using a single dimensional array.

 You can learn and master how to solve problems of matrix.
-Also, it will help in ** job interviews ** like campus placements.
+Also, it will help in **job interviews** like campus placements.
 Therefore, this chapter contains the following programs:
 1. Matrix as a paramater of a function
 2. Display a matrix
 3. Add, subtract and multiply two matrices